 Verify all lines, levels and centres before proceeding with formwork/false work and ensure that the dimensions agree with the Contract Drawings.

-Fabricate and erect falsework in accordance with COFI Exterior Plywood for Concrete Formwork [Consultant to provide appropriate standard given that CSA S269.1 has been withdrawn].
+Lumber for formwork and falsework: Grade-marked sawn lumber graded in

+accordance with NLGA and CSA-O121.

 Refer to the architectural drawings for concrete members requiring architectural exposed finishes.